2BDM/programming_for_iot_applications_project/device_connector/README.md

 The `DevConn` object needs to instantiate one device agent for each actuator.
 Since the actuator type (model) cannot be known in advance, we need to allow the device connector to be flexible on this.

-The proposed solution consists ofstoring the device agents in the list `dev_agents_act`, by appending them at initialization.
+The proposed solution consists of storing the device agents in the list `dev_agents_act`, by appending them at initialization.
 To link them to the correct actuator, the dictionary `dev_agent_ind_act` is used.
 Its keys are the (strings containing the) actuator IDs, and the values are the indices of the corresponding agent within the list `dev_agents_act`.
 This way, it is possible to map the actuator ID to the correct device agent object.

 Notice that this solution is analogous to the one used for the sensors.